Webster-Cantrell Hall is a private not-for-profit Child Welfare Agency.

 Webster-Cantrell Hall is currently seeking qualified candidates for the following employment opportunities:

-Assumed primary responsibility for all individual, group and family counseling for clients in the program.
-Requires a minimum of Master’s degree in social work or related field; Masters of Social Work preferred.
+Requires a minimum of Master’s degree in social work, counseling, or related field; Masters of Social Work preferred.
 LCSW, LCPC, or LMFT licensure required.
 Counseling experience also required.
-Must provide own liability insurance coverage.
-Must be available for evening hours.

-- Part-Time Residential Youth Care Counselors and Supervisors –
+- Part-Time and Full-Time Residential Youth Care Counselors and Supervisors –

 - Residential Case Manager (RTC) –

-Full time position.
-Expect to work some evening hours.
 Experienced person to work with youth age’s 12-18 years old who demonstrate severe emotional and behavioral problems in a residential setting.
 Responsibilities include service planning, case coordination, participation on a multidisciplinary team, and ability to meet Medicaid documentation requirements.
-Applicant must have good clinical skills, both verbal and written.

 - Part-Time Medicaid Reviewer (RTC) –